pslucas0212/virtwho-customerportal/README.md

 hypervisor_id=hostname
 ```

-Before starting virt-who you manually test the configuration.
+Before starting virt-who you can manually test the configuration.
 ```
 # virt-who --print
 ```